Pi-hole is a network-level ad-blocking tool that allows you to filter ads and trackers across your entire local network.

 Installing Pi-hole on Raspberry Pi

-First, prepare the environment by ensuring your Raspberry Pi is updated:
+First, we prepare the environment, ensuring our Raspberry Pi is up to date:

 Initial Configuration

-During the installation, you will be asked to configure various aspects of Pi-hole:
+During installation, you will be asked to configure various aspects of Pi-hole:

 First, choose a DNS server to use with Pi-hole.
 You can select one of the recommended public DNS servers or use the DNS server provided by your Internet Service Provider (ISP).